3-ark/InsightPage-userguide/README.md

 Located in the "Page Mode" section in the settings panel:
 *   **Content Character Limit:** You can set a limit on the number of characters extracted from a webpage when using "Page Mode."
 This helps manage the amount of data sent to the AI and can affect performance and cost.
 1 token equals about 4 characters.
 *   **Floating Action Button:** You can enable or disable the floating assistant button for Page Mode from here.
 See the "Floating Assistant" section for more details.
+*   **Floating Action Button:** You can enable or disable a floating button on web pages that allows you to quickly activate "Page Mode" and analyze the current page.
 ### Web Search Settings (for "Web Mode")
-Found in the "Web Search" or a similar section in settings:
+Found in the "Web Search" in settings:
 *   **Search Results Character Limit:** You can define the maximum number of characters from web search results that will be provided to the AI as context in "Web Mode."

 ## 12. Speech Settings